Azure/iotedge/test/README.md

 # 59867fe47a5b   registry:2   "/entrypoint.sh /etc…"   6 seconds ago   Up 6 seconds   0.0.0.0:5000->5000/tcp, :::5000->5000/tcp   registry
 sudo docker ps

-# Run docker login to validate your setup.
-The login step will cache your credentials on
+# Run docker login to validate your setup and verify that your login/password works.
+# The login step will cache your credentials on your machine and will be required later
-# your machine and will be required later when you build and push docker images
+# when you build and push docker images

-sudo docker login
+sudo docker login localhost:5000
 ~~~

 ##### Install .NET